30 hours free childcare

 You can get the funded hours from the term after your child’s 3rd birthday.

-1,140 funded early education and childcare hours are available that you can use flexibly with one or more providers.
+The 30 hour entitlement is a culmination of the Universal 570 hours and additional 570 hours, making a total of 1140 hours for you to use flexibly with one or more providers.
 Some providers will let you stretch the hours over 52 weeks, using fewer hours per week.

 Go to the step by step guide for 30 hours early education and childcare on GOV.UK